-- ullet The image is a contour map of dust emission at 1.3 mm, with 2 σ contours - The inserts are redshifted CO(5-4) spectra from the indicated directions - A weak continuum (measured independently) exist on the Northern source - The rightmost insert is a difference spectrum (with a scale factor applied, and continuum offset removed): No SIGNIFICANT PROFILE DIFFERENCE! - i.e. No Velocity Gradient measured.
+- Contour map of dust emission at 1.3 mm, with 2 σ contours - The inserts are redshifted CO(5-4) spectra from the indicated directions - A weak continuum (measured independently) exist on the Northern source - The rightmost insert is a difference spectrum (with a scale factor applied, and continuum offset removed): No SIGNIFICANT PROFILE DIFFERENCE! - i.e. No Velocity Gradient measured.